polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Disappointingly, clang and GCC are at 0.6% and 6% of the machine peak respectively! :-( But general-purpose compilers aren't expected or meant to get anywhere to the peak.
 Programmers instead typically use highly tuned libraries.
-We'll get to that shortly, but while on this let's also see what a polyhedral tool ([Pluto](https://github.com/bondhugula/pluto)), which is a source to source translator, does on this.
+We'll get to that shortly, but a quick note on why Clang performs poorly here.
+Clang only performs innermost loop vectorization, which is really a bad choice here (due to poor locality) when that's the only thing being done.
+Even a textbook loop interchange here from ijk -> ikj improves Clang performance by about 10x (because now the right loop would be at the innermost level for both locality and auto-vec).
+Clang doesn't perform any unroll-and-jam here either.
+While on this let's also see what a polyhedral tool ([Pluto](https://github.com/bondhugula/pluto)), which is a source to source translator, does on this.
 The below run shows it's at about 25% of the machine peak, which is better but also pretty unsatisfying.
 ```shell